Beatitudes: An Exploration of Z.Z. Packer’s “Geese” and Xu Xi’s “Famine”

 The image of the geese is the gift that comes out of nowhere, one which provides a renewed appreciation and affirmation for the course of one’s own life, even if one is not in complete control of it.

 Despite all that she has been through, Dina is not disillusioned at all about Japan.
-We must stop saying that, and stop teaching that, telling students that this is what the story is about.
+We must stop saying that, and stop teaching that, and stop telling students that this is what the story is about.
 Yes, she had sex for money.
 Big deal.
 She had some rough times.
 So what.
 If one reads the text carefully, Dina has not experienced any “loss,” loss of innocence or anything else that mattered to her.
 She doesn’t think twice about it.
-We aren’t supposed to either.
+We aren’t supposed to, either.
+The Japanese have a different perspective on these things.

 The vision of the kamikaze geese at that moment endows her life with beauty, significance and meaning.
 Dina took decisive action to avoid what was going to be sure death or arrest with that bunch.
 She escaped, first the self-imposed limitations of her Baltimore neighborhood, then the self-imposed limitations of that group.
 Dina could be more, and was not going to be defined by any group with whom she does not choose to identify.